Tutorial: Mini-Meta Delta

 tidyr::gather(key = Group, value = Measurement, -ID, -Gender)

-We now have 3 Control and 3 Test groups, simulating 3 replicates of the same experiment.
-Our dataset also has a non-numerical column indicating gender, and another column indicating the identity of each observation.
+We now have 3 Control groups and 3 Test groups, simulating 3 replicates of the same experiment.
+Our dataset also includes a non-numerical column indicating gender and another column indicating the identity of each observation.

 This is known as a ‘long’ dataset.
 See this writeup for more details.